Austin Koontz

 Biography

-I’m currently a Research Consultant working remotely for the Hoban Conservation Lab.
+I’m a Research Consultant for the Hoban Conservation Lab.
 Using population genetic data, I work with other members of the lab and folks from different botanic gardens and arboreta to inform the conservation of rare plant species.

 I received my Master’s of Science degree at Utah State University, where I worked in the Pearse Lab and the Wolf Lab.
 More information about the research I did in each of these labs can also be found below.